 While in Japan, we recommend that you keep your phone on silent mode whenever you’re outside your hotel room.
 It’s just easier, and it avoids the embarrassment of it going off on a train.

 When visiting another country, it’s polite to observe the societal rules.
-Remember, you’re an ambassador when traveling abroad and your behavior is a reflection on your country.
+Remember, you’re an ambassador when traveling abroad and your behavior is a reflection on your country and foreigner tourists.